7 Myths About Addiction You Still Believe

 The negative impact of addiction is widely known.
 However, despite the latest research from mental health and therapy professionals, there are several serious misconceptions people still believe.

 In this article, we’re taking a closer look at 7 of the most common myths about addiction.

 While the research and industry knowledge on addiction treatment and long-term recovery has become a wealth to behold, the general knowledge of what addiction is and how to deal with it remains sorely lacking.
 Thanks to a mixture of societal stigma and media, we have a one-sided, simplistic view of addicts, which worsens the issue for us as a society.

 You don’t have to like or respect drug addicts to understand that it’s important to stay current on addiction science if we’re ever going to beat addiction as a societal problem.
 And one of the best ways to achieve that is by busting a few simple myths.
 While there are a lot of misconceptions floating around out there regarding drug addiction, alcoholism, substance abuse, and recovery, here are seven of the most outrageous and currently relevant myths that need to be clarified.

 Here are 7 myths about addiction you might believe.

 1. All Addicts Are Bad People

 This is one of the most hurtful myths about addiction people believe.
-There’s no denying the fact that being addicted comes with a lot of responsibility, starting with the responsibility to get sober.
-There’s also no denying the fact that addiction often occurs because of a bad choice or initial mistake, and that there is a correlation between drug use and crime.
+The fact is that being addicted comes with a lot of responsibility, starting with the responsibility of getting sober.
+There’s denying that addiction often occurs because of a bad choice or that there is a correlation between drug use and crime.

 The answer?
 It’s a long list of things.
-The factors that govern how much a person can be addicted to any certain substance is long and involves a variety of very different reasons such as:
+The factors that govern how much a person can be addicted to any certain substance are long and involves a variety of very different reasons, such as:

 - Economic Status